jdoleary/Spellmasons/docs/TasksCurrent.md

 - how to show how much damage a queued spell will do
 - **movement lines are spazzing out on Chrome**
 - Permanent "you died" screen.
-- UI: More padding for divider on top
 # To do before Playtest
 - *: Test on different resolutions
     - *: fix inventory visibility on all resolutions